decimalpack/CDN/README.md

 - An HTTP endpoint is exposed at every replica server through which the active measurement takes place.
 We also used native parsers for the DNS protocol to speed up the CDN.

-HTTP Server
+### HTTP Server
-- The HTTP server address the issue of serving the content rapidly to the client.
-The origin server contains the whole dataset and each of the replicas contain part of the data (20MB) which acts as a cache.
-- Inorder to minize the rtt, it is important to have high hit rate.
-There are 2 parts to this, to imrpove the hit rate the initial data preloaded into the cache matters.
-- We tried to fill the cache considering 2 factors - popularity of the wesbites and the size of the content.
-It is like solving a knapsack problem.
-- Once the cache is preloaded, if there is a cache miss the content is replaces using the LFU strategy.
-The least frequenctly used content is replaced with the new content.
-- Another optimization is loading more content into the cache which increases the hit rate.
- So we used Brotli compression to compress the web content and store more data inside the cache.
-- Another important feature of the HTTP server is the continuous active measurement which helps the DNS to map best replica servers.
-The DNS server hits the /ping endpoint to which activcates the scamper.
-We use scamper to measure the latency between the replica server and the clients.
-The data collected is returned to the DNS server.

-Deployment:
+- About 90% cache hit rate is achieved by using a combination of disk and RAM cache.
+- Small server binary size of <2MB, allowing more disk cache.
+This is achieved by optimizing the binary for size and compressing it with `upx`.

+## Deployment

+- See `make deploy` in the Makefile.
 - For deployment we have 3 different scripts, DEPLOY | RUN | STOP
 - These scripts enable us to remotely deploy the CDN and run them
 - We copy the CDN relate files remotely which is the DNS files to the DNS server and HTTP SERVER files to the replica servers.
 - We configure each of the servers and start.

-Challenges:
+## Challenges

 - One of the main challenged was in architecting the CDN to do active measurements which uses HTTP endpoints.
 - Another challenge was the geolocation based routing where we had to figure the DB to use and the formula to find the distance.
-- The use of SCAMPER for active measurement required some detail.
+- The use of `scamper` for active measurement required some detail.
-- Another big issue was the tradeoff between compression size and decompression times.
-We had to evaluate the rtt from the origin and decompression times from the disk.

-Contribution:
+- Tradeoff of size/speed for compression.
+We initially achieved a 95% hit rate using aggressive compression, however the decompression times were about 1s, which was slower than fetching from origin.
+- Our initial implementation of async http server with brotli used about 50MB disk space as libraries, hence we had to rewrite it in rust.
+- We could achieve 93% hit rate by providing a custom dictionary for brotli compression.
+However, we could not implement it optimally in rust due to lack of easy library support.

+## Contribution

-Alan Garcia
+### Alan Garcia

 - Basic HTTP server setup
 - Use of SCAMPER and active measurement
 - Deploy scripts

-Dhruvam Kothari
+### Dhruvam Kothari

 - DNS setup
-- HTTP server cache implementation
+- HTTP server implementation
 - Compression of data
 - Optimizing latency and cache hit rate

-Gowtham Potnuru
+### Gowtham Potnuru

 - Resolving IP's for client based on geogrpahy and active measurements.
 - Update client and replica server mapping
 - Testing DNS and HTTP Server